wbbaddons/com.maasdt.wcf.fontAwesomeIconUtil/README.md

 License
 -------

-This package licensed under the GNU Lesser General Public License which can be found in the LICENSE file in this folder.
+This package is licensed under the GNU Lesser General Public License which can be found in the LICENSE file in this folder.